beatobongco/TIL/day_notes/2017-06-28_Learning_How_To_Learn.md

 * Writing Coach Daphne Gray-Grant
   * Use mindmapping.
 If something is interesting/important/relevant to you, you will remember it.
   * Don't edit while you write.
 "Vomit" on page first and then edit later.
+* Chunking
+  * Unite scattered bits of info through meaning.
+  * Logical whole makes it easier to remember.
+  * "Ah, gets" moments.
+  * Makes your brain run more efficiently.
+  * Chunking can be like creating a function in a programming language to abstract a series of steps.
+Once you've created it, you only need to remember the function name and what it does, not how it does it.
+  * Top down and bottom up learning need to work together.
+(Memorization and understanding)
+  * 1. Focus all your RAM on the task.
+  * 2. Do a quick first pass to get the gist.
+  * 3. Practice.
+  * When a concept is chunked, it takes up less RAM freeing you to use it for other tasks.
+* Recall
+  * After learning something, look away and try to repeat in own words the main concepts.
+  * Test yoself or wreck yoself!
+* **Underline less and take notes more!** Underlining too much leads to illusions of competence.
+* Test yourself in different places to not be dependent on subliminal cues where you learned the material.
+Argument of using highly mobile laptops and using Anki while on the go.